CirclesEntropy/blackpaper/README.md

 <!-- TODO: add details about incentives -->

 The word "gossip" has a complex history, rooted in the persecution of women during the witch hunts of the 16th and 17th centuries.
 In her book "Caliban and the Witch," Silvia Federici argues that gossip was a powerful tool of resistance for women during this time period.
 During the witch hunts, women were often accused of engaging in "gossip" or spreading malicious rumors.
 This was used as evidence of their supposed witchcraft and was often enough to condemn them to death.
 However, gossip was actually a form of collective resistance for women.
 Women would gather together and share information about their lives, their struggles, and their oppressors.
-This allowed them to build solidarity and support each other [^2].
+This allowed them to build solidarity and support each other.

 [^2]: The word "gossip" itself has its roots in Old English, where it referred to a godparent or sponsor at a baptism.
 Over time, it came to be associated with the sharing of personal information and rumors.
 During the witch hunts, this association was weaponized against women, as their gatherings and conversations were seen as evidence of their supposed witchcraft.
 Today, the word "gossip" still carries negative connotations, but we have to remember it can also be a powerful tool of resistance and solidarity for marginalized communities.

-To incentivise participants and encourage them to contribute their computing power to the network, we propose the use of a utility token called Ensō.
+To incentivise participants and encourage them to contribute their computing power to the network, we propose the use of a utility token called Ensō, after Japanese word that refers to a circular symbol used in Zen Buddhism[^enso].
 Participants can earn Ensō tokens by providing their computing power to assist other participants within the network.
 Similarly, participants can utilize their tokens to request the services of solvers and gossip nodes from other participants.

+[^enso]: The symbol is created with a single brushstroke and represents enlightenment, strength, elegance, and the universe.
+The simplicity and fluidity of the Ensō symbol are said to represent the essence of Zen philosophy, which emphasizes the importance of living in the present moment and letting go of attachment to material possessions and ego.

 The cost per solver operation and the maintenance of gossip nodes within Circles Entropy will be determined by several factors, including the complexity of the computation, the computing power required, the supply and demand dynamics of computing resources within the network, as well as the labor costs associated with maintaining and developing the Circles Entropy protocol.